maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

   - Similar to C, C++, Go
   - Produces a single executable file
   - Compiler: `rustc`
-- On Windows, compiling also outputs `.pdb` file for debugging info
+- On Windows, compiling also outputs a `.pdb` file for debugging info

 ```sh
 # Compiling on Linux